stashed/docs/docs/guides/latest/troubleshooting/repo-locked/index.md

 # Troubleshooting `"repository is already locked "` issue

-Sometime the backend repository get locked and subsequent backup fail.
-In this guide, we are going explain why this can happen and what you can do to solve the issue.
+Sometimes, the backend repository get locked and subsequent backup fail.
+In this guide, we are going to explain why this can happen and what you can do to solve the issue.

 ## Identifying the issue